 The software program called Matlab (short for MATrix LABoratory) is arguably the world standard for engineering- mainly because of its ability to do very quick prototyping.
-It was originally introduced as a front end to work with matrices (something you'll learn about it Linear Algebra), but since then has gotten quite user friendly for those with little background in higher mathematics.
+It was originally introduced as a front end to work with vectors and matrices, but since then has gotten quite user friendly for those with little background in higher mathematics.